carlqt/happy_shop_react/README.md

 ### Tech

-The Happy Shop Frontend uses a number of open source projects to work properly:
+The Happy Shop Frontend was create using the awesome `create-react-app` and uses a number of open source projects to work properly:

 * ReactJS 16.8.4
 * Node 10.15.0